Background Image

 Pre filters are all very similar.
 Some may be washable or vacuumable whereas others may be disposable, but other than the cost and environmental implication of a disposable filter they won’t differ much.

 The real decision-making difference will be in the main filter.
 In general, you should look for an air purifier that uses a high-efficiency particulate air filter (known as a HEPA filter).
 There are different levels of HEPA filtration but as a general rule they trap around 99.7% of particulates that are 0.3 microns in size (or larger).
-To learn more about What a HEPA filter is, Click Here
+To learn more about What a HEPA filter is, Click Here!

 Additional activated carbon or charcoal filters are designed to trap volatile organic compounds (VOCs) and other odours.
 This can be useful if you are aiming to filter smoke from tobacco or cooking, or odours from pets or pollution.
 However, these filters will need to be changed frequently to be effective.